 At each reporting date, the receivable is marked to fair value based on the forward selling price for the quotation period stipulated in the contract.
-The change in fair value of the receivable subsequent to the date of revenue recognition is recognized within 'Revenue' on the statements of income (loss) and is shown separately as 'provisional pricing adjustments' in the notes to the consolidated financial statements.
+The change in fair value of the receivable subsequent to the date of revenue recognition is recognized within 'Revenue' on the statements of income (loss).